ItemConsulting/xp-codegen-plugin/README.md

 The plugin parses the Enonic projects XML-files, and generates **TypeScript interfaces** that can be used in your server- or client-side code.

-The plugin can also output **JSDoc** instead of TypeScript, in case you are developing in JavaScript.

 This creates a **tight coupling** between your configuration and your code.
 If you change an xml-file, the TypeScript -files will be regenerated, and it will not compile until you have fixed your code.